 Rest and medical observation are therefore essential.

-For materials containing more than 0.05% of maleic anhydride the UN number is 2214, hazard class 8, packaging group III and the Transport Emergency Card is TEC (R)-80S2214.
+For materials containing more than 0.05% of maleic anhydride the UN number is 2214, hazard class 8, packaging group III.

 Do NOT take working clothes home.